Bulk Sample Transfer

 Design explorations

 The first step was to get the base layout right.
-Based on the user research, we understand that the users set up manual pipetting by placing the source containers on the left and target containers on the right.
-The transfer happens from left to right.
-We wanted to replicate the same experience in the application.
+From user research, we knew that technicians set up their physical workspace with source containers on the left and target containers on the right.
+The transfer always happens left to right.
+We wanted to replicate that same spatial experience in the application.

 Basic layout